 Note: A new security needs to be created only when a new fund is used.
 When creating a new account with an existing mutual fund, it can be selected from the drop-down in the Select security dialog.
 All securities can be modified using Security Editor under the Tools menu.

-When it comes to income and expense accounts, I group them by the duration of holding and asset class.
-This simplifies computation of tax liability and verification of taxes paid as taxation rules in India differ by asset class, account type (interest earned on fixed deposit and savings bank account are taxed differently) and duration of holding.
+I create separate Income accounts for gains from different account types, asset classes, and duration of holding.
+This simplifies computation of tax liability and verification of taxes paid, as taxation rules in India differ by asset class, account type (interest earned on fixed deposit and savings bank account are taxed differently), and duration of holding.

 A GnuCash file containing the chart of accounts described above can be downloaded and used as a starter template for your own purposes.
 In the next post, I’ll describe how I record my transactions in the above accounts and manage taxation.

 All opinions are my own.
 Copyright 2005 Chandra Sekar S.